Buddhism and Hinduism: Differences

-There are several key doctrinal and practical differences between the two religions.

 Founders

-The founders of Hinduism and Buddhism are both unlike most major religions.
-Hinduism has no single founder.
-Modern Hinduism grew out of the overlapping beliefs of diverse Indian religious groups over centuries of history.
+Hinduism has no single historical founder.
+Modern Hinduism grew out of the interaction between diverse Indian religious groups over centuries of history.
 Buddhism however does have a single historical founder, Siddhartha Gautama, a Śramaṇa who became the Buddha.

 Scriptures

 Both traditions have their own canon of scripture and do not accept each other's scriptures as authoritative.
 Buddhism rejects the Vedas and other Hindu scripture as being authoritative.
 Instead, Buddhists generally accept the word of the Buddha (Buddhavacana) as being authoritative regarding religious matters.
 Buddhists also reject the idea that the Vedas are eternal divine scriptures (either as uncreated or as created by a God), which are common Hindu beliefs defended in the Vedanta and Mimamsa philosophies.
-As such, the Buddhism tradition ignores the very foundation of Hindu brahmanical religion, the sruti.
+As such, the Buddhist tradition ignores the very foundation of Hindu brahmanical religion (sruti: authoritative scriptures).

+Buddhist perspective

+The Buddha is recorded as having criticized the Vedic Brahmanical religion in the Canki Sutta (Majjhima Nikaya no. 95) as a lineage which blindly passes on scriptures without having true knowledge of things:Suppose there were a file of blind men each in touch with the next: the first one does not see, the middle one does not see, and the last one does not see.
+So too, Bhāradvāja, in regard to their statement the brahmins seem to be like a file of blind men: the first one does not see, the middle one does not see, and the last one does not see.
+What do you think, Bhāradvāja, that being so, does not the faith of the brahmins turn out to be groundless?

-Buddhist authors like Bhavaviveka and Saṅghabhadra argued that the Vedas were authored by ancient people who were spiritually and philosophically unqualified as well as being morally deficient.
-In his critique, Bhavaviveka actually draws on some passages found in the Hindu Samkhyakarika and in the work of Gaudapada, which holds that Vedic sacrifice is impure and of “mixed nature” (miśrībhāva).
+The Indian Buddhist philosopher Dharmakīrti pithily expressed his disagreement with the religion of the Vedas as follows:Accepting the authority of the Vedas, believing in individual agency, hoping for merit from bathing, taking pride in caste, undertaking rites for the removal of evils: these are the five signs of stupidity, the destruction of intelligence.Later Buddhist authors like Bhavaviveka and Saṅghabhadra argued that the Vedas were authored by ancient people who were spiritually and philosophically unqualified as well as being morally deficient.
+In his critique, Bhavaviveka actually draws on some passages found in the Hindu Samkhyakarika and in the work of Gaudapada, which holds that Vedic sacrifice is impure and of “mixed nature” (Sanskrit: miśrībhāva).
 Bhavaviveka points to the presence of killing (found in various sacrifices), sexual promiscuity (in a Vedic ritual called Gosava) and use of alcohol (in a rite called Sautrāmaṇī) in the Vedas to argue that they were authored by evil people and compares them to the foreign scriptures of the "Magas" (i.e. the Persian Magi).
 Furthermore, in the ninth chapter of his Madhyamakahrdayakārikā (Verses on the Heart of the Middle Way), Bhavaviveka critiques the idea that bad karma can be removed through Vedic ritual, through devotion (bhakti) to the gods or by meditating on the gods and their mantras.

-The Buddha is recorded as having criticized the Vedic Brahmanical religion in the Canki Sutta (Majjhima Nikaya 95) as a lineage which blindly passes on scriptures without having true knowledge of things:Suppose there were a file of blind men each in touch with the next: the first one does not see, the middle one does not see, and the last one does not see.
-So too, Bhāradvāja, in regard to their statement the brahmins seem to be like a file of blind men: the first one does not see, the middle one does not see, and the last one does not see.
-What do you think, Bhāradvāja, that being so, does not the faith of the brahmins turn out to be groundless?